-The 2023 Business and Financial Plan is comprised of three main sections:
+The 2025 Business and Financial Plan is comprised of three main sections:

-- Section 1.0 The Office of the Provincial Auditor provides a brief description of the Office including its purpose, accountability mechanisms, staffing, and key systems and practices. - Section 2.0 2022-23 Funding Request sets out the 2022-23 Funding Request (Estimates) and factors, forces, and trends affecting the Office's work plan upon which the request is based. - Section 3.0 Annual Work Plan for 2022-23 and Supporting Schedules includes the Office's Audited Financial Forecast and other key information on trends in costs, average salaries, and training.
-The Office's Audited Financial Forecast sets out planned time spent on tasks and the 2022-23 annual work plan (i.e., planned costs to audit government agencies).
+- Section 1.0 Understanding the Office of the Provincial Auditor provides a brief description of the Office including its purpose, accountability mechanisms, staffing, and key systems and practices. - > Section 2.0 2024-25 Funding Request sets out the 2024-25 Funding Request (Estimates) and factors, forces, and trends affecting the Office's work plan upon which the request is based. - Section 3.0 Annual Work Plan for 2024-25 and Supporting Schedules includes the Office's Audited Financial Forecast and other key information on trends in costs, average salaries, and training.
+The Office's Audited Financial Forecast sets out planned time spent on tasks and the 2024-25 annual work plan (i.e., planned costs to audit government agencies).